ZidovudineBrand Name: Retrovir Other Names: AZT, ZDV, azidothymidine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 Worsening of liver disease (sometimes resulting in death) has occurred in people infected with both HIV and C (HCV) who were taking HIV medicines and also being treated for HCV with with or without ribavirin.
 If you are taking zidovudine as well as interferon with or without ribavirin and you experience side effects, tell your health care provider.

 While taking zidovudine, it is important to keep all of your appointments with your health care provider.

 Zidovudine is a prescription medicine approved by the U.S.

-- Treatment of HIV in adults and children 4 weeks of age and older.
+- Treatment of HIV infection in adults and children 4 weeks of age and older.
 When zidovudine is used to treat HIV infection, the medicine is always used in combination with other HIV medicines.

 Zidovudine belongs to a class (group) of HIV drugs calledinhibitors (NRTIs).
 NRTIs block an HIV called reverse transcriptase.
 (An enzyme is a that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
 However, despite use of zidovudine to prevent mother-to-child transmission of HIV, some cases of HIV infection can still occur.